Crypto-TII/TLS1.3/README.md

 	cmake -DSAL=MIRACL_SODIUM .
 	make

-To use a SAL which use functions from the tii-crypto library, create /sal/tiicrypto/ and build the library there.
-Also copy the tii-crypto header file directories into this directory.
+To use a SAL which use functions from the tii-crypto library, move to /sal/tii-cryptolib/ and clone the tii-cryptolib library there.
+Build a TLS friendly version of the library following the Opt.
+1 Build instructions

+	cmake -DCMAKE_BUILD_TYPE=Release -DCURVE=NIST_P256 -Bcmake-build
+	cd cmake-build
+	make

+Then build the tiitls library and the client app

 	cmake -DSAL=MIRACL_TIILIB .
 	make